szchenghuang/debounce-async/README.md

 };
 ```

-Same output is expected when running it.
+Same output can be expected after execution.

 ## Test ##